lizageorge/learning-react/Notes/React - The Complete Guide.md

 - The error messages are usually clear and give the line number of the offending command.
 They're pretty :thumbs-up:
     - You can add your own errors (standard JS feature), but you can also create a new class-based component (**Error-Boundaries**) that will handle your errors, and wrap you root component (or anything more specific) with that component (now a higher-order component).
 Now when you run your code on build mode, an error will be caught, and a custom error message can be shown instead of the whole page being replaced with DevTool's error message.
 It's recommended to only use this where you can predict a possible error, not wrap all of your code in them.
 - To find logic errors (run-time errors that the compiler won't point out), use the Chromium Developer Tools of the browser, and under the sources tab you can find all of *your* source code, and use the debugger.
 Or, you can add the React Developer Tools extension to find Components and Profiler in the Chromium DevTools.

+## Diving Deeper into Componenets and React Internals
+### A good Project Structure
+- each component should have a single, unique purpose, and be 'granular' (small)
+- use function-based components for visual elements that don't involve state, and class-based components to use state
+- container components/the rendering component shoudln't have much UI specifiying.
+For example, it's better practice to have a component for Person, a component for PersonList/Persons, and include just the Persons component in the render() method
+    ```javascript
+    //Persons.js
+    import React from 'react'
+    import Person from './Person/Person'

+    const persons = (props) => props.persons.map((p, index) =>
+        <Person
+            name={p.name}
+            age={p.age}
+            click={() => props.click(index)} //calling that method
+            key={p.id}
+            changed={(event) => props.changed(event, p.id)}
+        ></Person>);

+    export default persons;

+    //App.js
+    persons = (
+            <Persons
+            persons={this.state.persons}
+            click={this.deletePersonHandler} //passing in method references
+            changed={this.nameChangedHandler}
+            />
+        )
+    ```
+- A recommended folder structure is to have folders for Components, Assests(images, etc.), and Containers in the src folder.
+    - The container component ([]App.js) only includes the state, the handler methods, and the render method
+    - You can create a 'cockpit' component to hold the displaying for the header, the logic associated with that (incl. for styling) etc.